 Roadzen acts as an insurance broker utilizing its technology to sell insurance through our embedded and Business to Business to Consumer ("B2B2C") distribution model.
 The policies are sold by insurance intermediaries such as agents and through captive distributors such as dealerships, fleets and used car platforms.
-Our B2B2C channel partners choose us for a variety of reasons - for the ease of integrating our technology through APIs into their ecosystem, for a seamless, fully digital customer experience from obtaining a policy to submitting a claim, and for integrations with a large number of insurance companies who sell their policies through our platform to give the users a handful of policy options.
+Our B2B2C channel partners choose us for a variety of reasons - for the ease of integrating our technology through APIs into their ecosystem, for a seamless, fully digital customer experience from obtaining a policy to submitting a claim, and for integrations with a large number of insurance companies who sell their policies through our platform to give users a handful of policy options.
 Lastly, we can provide a superior customer experience by bundling telematics for road safety, RSA and claims management to the customer - a customer experience that we believe is unrivaled by other traditional brokers.
-Roadzen's revenues are based on commissions and other fees that are paid by our insurance carrier partners as a percentage of the Gross Written Premium ("GWP") underwritten for each policy.
+Roadzen's revenues from brokerage services are based on commissions and other fees that are paid by our insurance carrier partners as a percentage of the Gross Written Premium ("GWP") underwritten for each policy.

-Roadzen's brokerage solutions accounted for 35% of revenues for the three months ended June 30, 2024.
+Roadzen's brokerage solutions accounted for 50% and 44% of revenues for the three and six months ended September 30, 2024.